storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 +uricompat=<executable 1>:<exectuable 2>:< ... >
 ```

 To limit the cases in which this patching occurs, you can filter interceptions to only occur when certain command-line arguments match specified keywords.
-This may be useful for certain code interpreters/executors (see the {ref}`example <user-guide-uricompat-java>` below).
+This may be useful for certain code interpreters/executors (see the [example](user-guide-uricompat-java) below).
 To do this, in place of an executable name, use a slash-separated list of the name, a 1-based index of the argument to be matched (or any using `*`), and a value to match against:

 ```console
 +uricompat=<name of binary>/<index of argument to be matched>/<argument value to match>